stellardreams/stellardreams.github.io/_posts/2022-09-07-Miyake-Events.md

 Note: I must state that this post is being made in good faith.
 At the same time, I do not have a background in [Heliophysics](https://en.wikipedia.org/wiki/Heliophysics) and associated areas.
 And so and as always, I am very open to criticism.

 * Initially, my primary concern was that there are safeguards in place for critical facilities.
 * However, contingent upon the scale of the event, the events could be not so good for civilization at large.
-There are a whole host of scenarios to consider and the outcome sitting on a spectrum.
-One between knocking civilization back by thousands of years to one involving a controlled shutdown for the duration of the event.
+* And so, going forward there may be a whole host of scenarios to consider and the outcome sitting on a spectrum.
+One between knocking civilization back by thousands of years (perhaps irreversibly - who knows) to one involving a controlled shutdown for the duration of the event.
+I would think that our collective human and machine civilization is not as focused on managing risks, existential of a nature.
+The outcome of [scenario based exercises](https://en.wikipedia.org/wiki/Scenario_planning) is what will highlight what the needs are going to be and at which scale.
+Meaning, contingent upon the scope/complexity of the event, what set of preventive measures need to be taken.
+As well, how are the needs of the population going to be me during such a phase or phases.

 Initially:
 * I started thinking about shielding of some sorts.